SihabSahariar/SihabSahariar/README.md

 ### Hi there, I'm Sihab Sahariar 👋

-I’m a GUI Developer and a software development enthusiast lives in Dhaka, Bangladesh.
-I’ve 3 years of experience in GUI and python based product development.
-Currently, I am working with Mongol-Tori Team (Mars Rover Team, BRAC University) as Sub-Team Lead of Control & Software Sub-Sytem.
-Previously, I had worked with acciGone as a GUI Developer.
-On education part, I'm doing BSc in CSE at BRAC University.
-I have good knowledge of development and problem solving.
-I'm a passionate technical/theoritical problem solver.
+I’m a Robotic and Software development enthusiast lives in Dhaka, Bangladesh.
+I’ve nearly 3 years of experience in GUI development and Robotics.
+Currently, I've been working with BRACU DICHARI Team in Rover Control & Autonomy.
+In the past, I've worked with BRACU Mongol-Tori (Mars Rover Team From BRAC University) as a Sub-Team Lead of Control & Software and acciGone as  a GUI Developer.
+I have good knowledge of development and problem solving .
+I'm a passionate problem solver.

 ![GitHub followers](https://img.shields.io/github/followers/SihabSahariar?label=Follow&style=social)
 ![Visitors](https://visitor-badge.glitch.me/badge?page_id=SihabSahariar)